svenkubiak/mangooio/docs/caching.md

 String timed = cache.get("foo", 5, ChronoUnit.MINUTES, key -> loadFromDatabase(key));
 ```

-The fallback is a `Function<String, Object>`.
-The result is stored under the same key.
+The fallback is a `Function<String, Object>`, and its result is stored under the same key so the next `get` hits the cache instead of the fallback.

 ```java
 cache.putAll(Map.of("a", 1, "b", 2));